Coded Illumination for Improved Lensless Imaging: Introduction

-The main contributions of this paper are as follows \begin{itemize}[leftmargin=4mm,topsep=0pt,itemsep=0ex,partopsep=1ex,parsep=1pt] \item We propose a framework to combine coded illumination with lensless imaging. \item We propose a fast and low-complexity algorithm that exploits separability of the mask and illumination patterns and avoids storing all the measurements or creating large system matrices during reconstruction. \item We designed shifting dots and orthogonal patterns that provide best overall performance in terms of quality and computational complexity. \item We present simulation results to show that our method can improve the image reconstruction quality under different system conditions. \item We present real experiments using a prototype we built to evaluate the performance of our imaging system and algorithm in the real environments. \end{itemize}
+In this paper, we propose a new method that combines coded illumination with mask-based lensless cameras (such as FlatCam) to improve the quality of recovered images, illustrated in Fig.~\ref{fig:intro}.
+A 2D scene is illuminated with multiple coded patterns during data acquisition.
+We capture sensor measurements for each illumination pattern and use a fast recovery algorithm to reconstruct the scene using all the measurements.
+The main contributions of this paper are as follows \begin{itemize}[leftmargin=4mm,topsep=0pt,itemsep=0ex,partopsep=1ex,parsep=1pt] \item We propose a new framework to combine coded illumination with lensless imaging. \item We propose a fast and low-complexity algorithm that exploits separability of the mask and illumination patterns and avoids storing all the measurements or creating large system matrices during reconstruction. \item We design shifting dots and orthogonal patterns that provide best overall performance in terms of quality and computational complexity. \item We present simulation results to show that our method can improve the image reconstruction quality under different system conditions. \item We present real experiments using a prototype we built to evaluate the performance of our imaging system and algorithm in the real environments. \end{itemize}

+Our main objective is to demonstrate that we can significantly improve the conditioning of a lensless imaging systems and the quality of the reconstruction by using coded illumination.
+Our experiments show that the image quality improves in almost all cases as we increase the number of illumination patterns.
+Our method also has an inherent trade-off between imaging speed and the quality of the recovered images.
+In this paper, we mainly implement and discuss the design of FlatCam \cite{asif2017flatcam} with separable masks and illumination patterns.
+Nevertheless, the ideas presented here can be used to improve the imaging performance of other lensless systems, such as DiffuserCam \cite{antipa2018diffusercam}, fresnel zone aperture \cite{shimano2018fresnel}, or phlatcam \cite{boominathan2020phlatcam}.

+The proposed framework can be used to build large-area, high-resolution, and compact cameras that can potentially be used for under-the-display fingerprint and vein imaging.
+Such cameras can use the display panels for coded illumination \cite{yang2021designing, yin2020underdisplay,yokota2021flexible}.
+Lensless microscopes \cite{adams2017rice_depth, antipa2018diffusercam,Chakrova2015illumination} can also benefit by combining coded illumination with data capture.
+Another potential application for such lensless cameras is in different wearable devices.
+In particular, our inspiration came from a project in which we seek to embed lensless sensors on a soft robot that will be used to assist infants in rehabilitation.
+The goal is to track infant arm motion using lensless sensors on a wearable sleeve while they reach objects.
+In all these cases, the objects in the scene can potentially be illuminated with a built-in display, a mini projector, or an add-on light source combined with a shifting mask,.